-Donation to La Vida
+Donation to La Vida Berhad

-The General Manager of NICB, Mr Klaus Tomalla, presented a cheque donation to La Vida Berhad, for their contributions in the artwork for the company's 2020 calendar.
+The General Manager of NICB, Mr Klaus Tomalla, made a contribution to La Vida Berhad, for their artwork in the company's 2021 calendar.

-The collaboration between NICB and the Beam Initiative by La Vida Berhad, showcased the abilities and creative talents of their differently-abled artists.
+The collaboration between NICB and the Beam Initiative by La Vida Berhad, aim to create awareness and display the talents of their differently-abled artists.